Effect of fluctuations on the Geodesic rule for topological defect formation: Introduction

-The theory of formation of topological defects was first proposed in the context of the early Universe by T. W. B. Kibble, known as the Kibble-Mechanism(KM) \cite{Kibble:1976sj}.
+The theory of formation of topological defects was proposed in the context of the early Universe by T. W. B. Kibble, known as the Kibble-Mechanism(KM) \cite{Kibble:1976sj}.
 The Kibble-Mechanism is based on two postulates.
-In the immediate aftermath of a phase transition the order parameter (OP) in physical space takes values from the order parameter space (OPS).
-According to the first postulate of KM, immediately after a SSB phase transition the physical space splits into domains, inside of which the OP is roughly uniform.
-The second postulate, which is also known as the ``Geodesic Rule", states that in between adjacent domains OP field interpolates along the shortest path in the OPS \cite{Kibble:1995aa}.
-Given an OPS these two postulates can be applied to make definite predictions such as the minimum number of domains required to form a defect, defect densities and defect correlations etc. \cite{Bowick:1992rz,Ray:2001ug}.
-For example, in two dimensions a minimum of three domains are required to form a vortex or anti-vortex, which is usually located near the junction of these.
-The probability of formation is estimated to be $0.25$.
-According to the Kibble Mechanism the formation of defects for a given OPS, spatial dimensions, and the nature of phase transition, does not depend on the energy scales involved, i.e whether in a condensed matter system, in high energy systems or in the early Universe.
+In the immediate aftermath of a phase transition, when there is SSB, the order parameter (OP) in physical space takes values from the order parameter space (OPS).
+According to the first postulate, the physical space splits into ``uncorrelated" domains, inside which the OP is roughly uniform.
+The second postulate, which is also known as the ``Geodesic Rule", states that in between adjacent domains, OP field interpolates along the shortest path in the OPS \cite{Kibble:1995aa,Kibble:1976sj}.
+Using these two postulates the defect densities in terms of the domain size $\xi$ can be calculated.
+For example, when OPS is a circle and OP is specified by phase $\theta$, minimum three domains are required to form a vortex or a string segment.
+The corresponding area is $\sim\sqrt{3}\xi^2/4$.
+The probability of formation of a defect near the junction of these three domains, is calculated as follows.
+Suppose the phase of the order parameter in two of the domains is $\theta_1$ and $\theta_2$. $\theta^\prime_1$ and $\theta^\prime_2$ are diametrically opposite to $\theta_1$ and $\theta_2$ on the OPS circle.
+The geodesic rule restricts the variation of $\theta$ between the domains to $|\theta_2 -\theta_1| \le \pi$.
+The rule also restricts $\theta_3$ to lie on the geodesic between $\theta^\prime_1$ and $\theta^\prime_2$ in order that there is a defect, as shown in Fig.\ref{geoo}.
+So the probability of having a defect is,